pavanmt/SeleniumCodingChallenge/README.md

 Youtube Link: https://www.youtube.com/watch?v=s9KmYPiRYws&feature=youtu.be&fbclid=IwAR3SGMp4zxlamk2-BMQqTJt1MxKod0e2amtbqhYGIqftDRL3mRbAPhr8NOQ

-# Framework Walkthrogh
+# Framework Walkthrogh:
 This framework is developed using Java TestNg framework with page factory design pattern.
 The page bases are defined under src/main and the tests are written under src/tests.

-# Test Execution
+# Test Execution:
 1. Run tests.xml located under src/test/resources folder as a TestNg Suite.
 2. By default browser is set as chrome, can update to firefox by setting the browser property in tests.xml
 3. Can also run the tests by running as maven build.